M17-Project/OpenHT-hw/OpenHT-RF/power_supply.md

         * ILpeak = 288 mA
         * ILpeak (PSM) = 230mA

-    The reference NRS5030T470MMGJ is pre-picked.
-Max current is 700 mA, saturation current is 0.95 A, series resistance is 325 mOhm.
+    The reference 74406043470 is pre-picked.
+Max current is 970 mA, saturation current is 560 mA, series resistance is 260 mOhm.

 * Output capacitor
     * Based on modulator pole: Does not really influence loop compensation calculation.